ULHPC/tutorials/advanced/CUDA/README.md

 ### Execution configuration

-First, we look at the 1st part of the profiling output, related to function calls.
+First, we look at the top part of the profiling result, related to function calls.

 After profiling the application, answer the following questions using information displayed in the profiling output: